 The Company carries on exploration on mining properties and has not yet determined whether these properties contain economically viable mineral deposit.
 The Company holds interests in properties located in various regions of British Columbia in Canada.
 These properties are presented below under "Exploration properties".
 The Company concentrates its efforts towards precious metals, with a specific interest for properties containing gold and silver.
 The Company's common shares are traded on the TSX Venture Exchange ("TSXV") under the symbol AMK.

-Recent highlights for the Company include:
+Highlights for the nine months ended 2016 for the Company include: